Northern Italy vs Southern Italy – Build YOUR Dream Holiday

-If you are unsure whether to travel to northern or southern Italy, our detailed and honest guide will help you make a sound and informed decision.
-The Northern Italy vs Southern Italy dilemma is common among first-time travelers
+If you are planning your trip and unsure whether to travel to northern or southern Italy, my detailed and honest guide will help you make a sound and informed decision.

-Our complete and detailed guide will walk you through all the aspects that bring northern and southern Italy together and those that tell them apart.
+My guide will walk you through all the aspects that bring northern and southern Italy together and those that tell them apart.

-By the end of our guide, you will be able to decide if your next trip should be to Southern Italy or Northern Italy.
+By the end of this article, you will be able to decide if your next trip should be to Southern Italy or Northern Italy.

 Image: Northern Italy vs Southern Italy.